♦ Managing Climate Change

 Climate Change Governance

 As discussed under How We Operate, the Company’s highest governing body, the Board of Directors, is responsible for charting the direction, policies, strategies and financial objectives of the Company.
 The Board operates in accordance with the principles set out in its Board Charter.
 Day-to-day management of Company affairs and the implementation of the corporate strategy and policy initiatives are formally delegated to the Managing Director & CEO, and his/her direct reports form the Executive Team.
-During 2017, climate change issues, including those relating to financial risks and opportunities, were managed by three positions which report to the Chief Financial Officer, specifically, the Corporate Sustainability Manager, the Group Vice President, Investor Relations & Corporate Development and the Chief Risk Officer.
-Each of these positions also reports to the Board either directly, or through committees of the Board, such as the HSEC Committee and the Audit and Risk Management Committee.
+During 2018, climate change issues, including those relating to financial risks and opportunities, were managed by two positions which report to the Chief Financial Officer, specifically, the Corporate Sustainability Manager and the Chief Risk Officer.
+Both of these positions also report to the Board either directly, or through committees of the Board, such as the HSEC Committee and the Audit and Risk Management Committee.

 Climate Change Risks and Opportunities

 As previously noted, IPL’s main manufacturing process currently relies on sustainable access to natural gas and water, and is GHG emissions intensive.
 In addition, our farming and mining customers, and therefore our markets, can be impacted by extreme weather events such as droughts, floods, hurricanes and tropical cyclones, as can our own manufacturing facilities (see 'Case Study: Preparing WALA for future extreme weather events' below).
 For these reasons, the risks associated with emissions, access to natural gas and water, and the physical impacts of extreme weather events have been integrated into IPL’s existing risk management processes and corporate strategy for many years, with geographical and market diversification remaining a key management strategy.